LLNL/Caliper/doc/sphinx/calql.rst

     <a>=scale(<b>,<S>)         # computes <a> = <b>*S
     <a>=truncate(<b>,<S>)      # computes <a> = <b> - mod(<b>, S)
     <a>=first(<a0>,<a1>, ...)  # <a> is the first of <a0>, <a1>, ... found in the input record
+    ...
+IF <condition>         # apply only if input record meets condition

   SELECT <list>                # Select attributes and define aggregations (i.e., select columns)
     *                          # select all attributes